aaronw2/led-controller-wrover32/README.md

 An optional SPH0645LM4H-B i2s compatible microphone is available.
 If present, it is configured for the left channel.
 Word-select is on IO5, clock is on IO0 and data is on IO35.

+Fan control:
+The PWM pin is not near the 12v supply due to routing issues.
+In order to use PWM support, the fan must be connected to +12 or +5 and the PWM pin (J7 pin 3) for ground.
+Note that J7 pin 3 should never be shorted to ground as this will cause Q4 to act as a diode and likely burn up.

+Booting and programming:
+This follows the model used on the Wrover development board where DTR and RTS are used to control IO0, IO2 and RESET.
+Note that revision 1.5 and later fixes the programming by supporting IO2.
+IO2 is new for the Wrover32 and is not used by the Wroom32.